 So, what do you think?

 When you want to dress up as a Mexican, you will find several “basic” elements to represent it.
-So, at the first look, do you think this elements are part of a culture that we want to represent so it means that it is fair to use them?
+So, at the first look, do you think these elements are part of a culture that we want to represent so it means that it is fair to use them?
 In another hand, you would feel disrespected if someone decided to use your national elements in order to appear characterized as you?
-Going deeper, do you assume that this kind of costumes are the result of a clear generalization of the Mexican identity that ends up in promoting the stereotype?
+Going deeper, do you assume that this kind of costume is the result of a clear generalization of the Mexican identity that ends up in promoting the stereotype?

 For sure the answers will be different from one person to another and this is the magical thing about such topics.
 How basic values and perceptions of it are the base of every social question.
 Coming from a country with a big tradition of Carnival and costumes, I am really interested in how the limits for the costumes change from mind to mind.